inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. **TODO** realistic

-The mean end-to-end delay for the realistic traffic case is plotted on the following charts (the range indicated by thge rectangle in the first chart is shown zoomed in on the second, so that its more visible):
+The mean end-to-end delay for the realistic traffic case is plotted on the following charts (the range indicated by the rectangle in the first chart is shown zoomed in on the second, so that its more visible):

 .. figure:: media/realisticdelay.png
    :align: center